-This classic custard pie recipe is so incredibly simple and delicious.
-This old fashioned egg custard pie is a creamy and sweet dessert that takes less than 10 minutes to put together and a crust forms naturally while baking.
+This old-fashioned custard pie recipe is so incredibly simple and delicious.
+The creamy egg custard filling is the perfect holiday dessert that takes less than 10 minutes to put together and a crust forms naturally while baking.
 It is an incredibly easy dessert with few ingredients.
 Just throw them in the blender, pour into a pie plate, and bake.
-Follow my tips below to make a ridiculously delicious custard pie.

 To add holiday flavor, there’s a splash of rum extract in there.
-Hence, the Rum Custard Pie.
 Go ahead and use rum, if you like.
 I don’t have a bottle of rum hanging around, but I usually have rum extract.
-The flavor brings back memories of those Butter Rum Life Savor candies.
+The flavor brings back memories of those Butter Rum Lifesaver candies.
 Remember?
 I loved them as a kid.

 Tips For Making Custard Pie